 Back in September at the Natural Products Expo I tried some of this flavored cashew butter from Abby’s Better Nut Butter where had had used freeze dried fruit for some of the flavors.
 I thought, “DAMN that is freaking genius.”
 And then I also recalled that Bakerita had flavored some of her nut butter concoctions with bananas – basically my dream come true.

-So much thanks to Abby’s Better Nut Butter and Bakerita for inspiring this Banana Cashew Butter because I am now officially obsessed.
+Much thanks to Abby’s Better Nut Butter and Bakerita for inspiring this Banana Cashew Butter because I am now officially obsessed.

 And if you need a (super) last-minute gift for this season, definitely whip up a batch.
 Super easy and quick.

-Buy cashews in bulk to save some $$ and the freeze dried bananas I got from Trader Joe’s are really reasonable.
 Everything is processed in the food processor and it just takes a little bit of patience to process everything until it’s nice and smooth.

 TIP: the longer you process the smoother and drippier the cashew butter will get.
 Some people like it thicker while others prefer it more drippy.